 Review of Modern Slavery Act 2015 training for our own businesses;

-In January 2017, we established our Modern Slavery Act Policy Statement which details OEG’s approach to fulfilling its commitment to support the elimination of Modern Slavery and fully meet its obligations under the UK Modern Slavery Act 2015.
-This policy is now part of our Global management system which is a Group mandatory requirement for all group companies.
-In 2018 we introduced a global monthly campaign of awareness posters to ensure that this critical area in our business is at the forefront of our minds worldwide.
-This was established as an ongoing method of connection to all our employees providing updated information and factual reminders across our Global business units.
-In 2016 specific reference to the Modern Slavery Act 2015 was added to our Whistle blowing Policy which has been posted on our website to raise awareness on how anyone can raise a concern.
+In January 2017, we established our Modern Slavery Act Policy statement which details OEG’s approach to fulfilling its commitment to support the elimination of Modern Slavery and fully meet its obligations under the UK Modern Slavery Act 2015.
+This policy is now part of our global management system which is a Group mandatory requirement for all group companies.
+In 2016 specific reference to the Modern Slavery Act 2015 was added to our Whistleblowing Policy which has been posted on our website to raise awareness on how anyone can raise a concern.

 Review of existing and new supplier contractual arrangements, evaluation process and monitoring;